 I am an Omidyar Fellow at the interdisciplinary Santa Fe Institute; my "home discipline" is (theoretical) computer science.
 My research lies primarily at the intersection of theoretical computer science and mathematics—particularly algebraic geometry, representation theory, and group theory—but I am starting to branch out into more general complex systems and, thereby, more worldly pursuits such as biology, energy, and the environment (which I've been interested in for most of my career).

-What's new(Jun 25, 2014) Paper accepted to FOCS 2014: Circuit complexity, proof complexity, and polynomial identity testing
+What's new(Jun 25, 2014) Circuit complexity, proof complexity, and polynomial identity testing accepted to FOCS 2014.

 (Jun 16, 2014) Paper invited to a special 2015 issue of Computational Complexity: Unifying known lower bounds via geometric complexity theory